-The above picture is of a USB Bluetooth Audio Adapter which has been taken by a fellow maker (rohit7gupta).
+The above picture is a USB Bluetooth Audio Adapter which has been taken by a fellow maker (rohit7gupta).
 As you can see, the all the three pads have been indicated clearly.
 This is how the locating has to be done!

-If you are having a bluetooth module without any circuitry done externally, then you'll also need to locate the RESET pin.
-Since my headphone crudely uses the XS3868 module, that is why I also had find the RESET pin.
+If you are having a Bluetooth module without any circuitry done externally, then you'll also need to locate the RESET pin.
+Since my headphone crudely uses the XS3868 module, that is why I also had to find the RESET pin.
 I located the pins by referring to the pinout posted above.

 If you have BluFi, then you don't have to locate the RESET pin because the wiring has already been done there.
 I, while making my headphone, was tactful enough to add four female headers(Rx, Tx, GND, RST) for serial communication.
 So I'll be connecting to these handy headers without having to open my headphones.
 I have attached pictures which you may refer to for better understanding.

 It would be better for you to add female headers to these pins for easy plugging and removal of jumper wires.
 See how handy it is for me to just plug in-and-out jumper wires to my headphone.